tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

           *h' > h*
         - it has received an extended commit for *h'* and has verified:
             - the precommit vote signatures in the extended commit
-            - the vote extension signatures in the extended commit (each being signed with the same key as the precommit vote it extends)
+            - the vote extension signatures in the extended commit: each is signed with the same key as the precommit vote it extends
-            - all non-`nil` precommit votes have their corresponding extension

     This invariant ensures that the node in catch-up mode: